malijs/malijs.github.io/README.md

 by [Koa](http://koajs.com/), but applied to `gRPC` concepts.
 If you are familiar with Koa usage, you should find development with Mali similar.

-!> Mali is still in development and preview state.
-It is good for exploration, but may not be suitable for production use yet.

 ## Features

 Mali builds on [gRPC](http://grpc.io) to provide unified patterns for handling